 NI: People have been using herbs for millennia, and they gained a lot of popularity in the 20th century and even into the 21st.
 But only recently has science begun demonstrating some of what herbs can do.
 Is it about time?

 When garlic is crushed, a phytochemical known as ‘alliin’ becomes ‘allicin’.
 Research shows that allicin helps lower cholesterol and blood pressure and also helps prevents blood clots.
-Garlic can also help reduce the risk of developing (hardening of the arteries).
+Garlic can also help reduce the risk of developing atherosclerosis (hardening of the arteries).
 Compounds in this familiar bulb can eliminate many organisms, including bacteria and viruses that cause earaches, flu, and colds.
 Research indicates that garlic is also effective against digestive ailments and diarrhea.
 What’s more, further studies suggest that this common herb may even help prevent the onset of some cellular abnormalities.

-“This chemical has been known for a long time for its and anti-fungal powers,” says Helen Bond, a Derbyshire-based consultant dietitian and spokeswoman for the British Dietetic Association.
+“This chemical has been known for a long time for its anti-bacterial and anti-fungal powers,” says Helen Bond, a Derbyshire-based consultant dietitian and spokeswoman for the British Dietetic Association.
 “Because of this, people assume it is going to boost their immune systems.
 Lots of people are simply mashing up garlic, mixing it with olive oil and spreading it on bread.
 But how or whether it may actually work has still not been proven categorically.”